tmaestrini/easyGovernance/README.md

 > This is considered the preferred way.

 Get rid of all the local dependencies: in case you're working in Visual Studio Code, you're almost good to go:

 1. Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on your local machine.
-2. After that, reopen the project and select `Reopen in Container`. <br>This will span up a virtual environment that contains all the required dependencies, based on the `Dockerfile` and the `devcontainer.json` definition in [`.devcontainer`](.devcontainer) – and all PowerShell modules installed on your local machine will remain unaffected. 😃
+2. After that, reopen the project and select `Reopen in Container`.
+This will spin up a virtual environment that contains all the required dependencies, based on the `Dockerfile` and the `devcontainer.json` definition in [`.devcontainer`](.devcontainer) – and all PowerShell modules installed on your local machine will remain unaffected. 😃

 > [!NOTE]
 > The remote container is based on PowerShell 7.2 (differs from the version mentioned in the dependencies); this is not a problem.